-The Board held six meetings during fiscal year 2010.
-Each of the directors then in office attended all of the Board meetings held during fiscal year 2010, except that Mr. Burton did not attend one meeting.
-Messrs.
-Holliday and Green attended our 2010 annual meeting.
+The Board held six meetings during fiscal year 2011.
+Each of the directors then in office attended all of the Board meetings held during fiscal year 2011.
+Two of our directors attended our 2011 annual meeting.

 The Board has four standing committees: an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and an Executive Committee.
 The current charters for each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee are available on our corporate website at www.slgreen.com under the "Investors-Corporate Governance" section.
 Further, we will provide a copy of these charters without charge to each stockholder upon written request.
 Requests for copies should be addressed to Andrew S. Levine, Secretary, at SL Green Realty Corp., 420 Lexington Avenue, New York, New York 10170-1881.
 From time to time, the Board also may create additional committees for such purposes as the Board may determine.